No shrimp today: Maine's waters are warming and it's costing fishermen money

 It's not just the ocean's temperature that's hurting the shrimp -- the currents are also changing.
 That's because warmer temperatures are causing icebergs to melt and alter the ocean's salt levels.
 When that happens, it triggers a change in currents.

 All this is bad news for shrimp.
-They're used traveling to Maine on specific ocean currents where fishermen like Goethel can find them.
+They're used to traveling to Maine on specific ocean currents where fishermen like Goethel can find them.
 Changing currents mean those shrimp could wind up far from Maine, explains Manning.

 Fishermen's wallets are hurting